deniial00/tw-mailer/README.md

 This is a simple server-client application used to send messages to different users over Sockets using TCP.

 ## USAGE Client
-./out/tw-client ip port
+./out/tw-client IP PORT

 ## USAGE Server
-./tw-mailer-server port /data
+./tw-mailer-server PORT ./data